Jackbox Games

 Jackbox Games, Inc. (formerly Jellyvision Games, Inc.) is an American video game developer based in Chicago, Illinois, best known for the You Don't Know Jack series of quiz-based party video games and The Jackbox Party Pack series.
-Founded by Harry Gottlieb, the company operated as Jellyvision Games from 1995 until its closure in 2001.
+Founded by Harry Nathan Gottlieb, the company operated as Jellyvision Games from 1995 until its closure in 2001.
 After seven years of dormancy, Jellyvision Games was revived in 2008, and the company rebranded as Jackbox Games in 2013.

 History

-Jackbox Games was founded in 1989 by Harry Gottlieb as an educational entertainment company called Learn Television.
+Jackbox Games was founded in 1989 by Harry Nathan Gottlieb as an educational entertainment company called Learn Television.
 Prior to developing You Don't Know Jack, the company created a children's trivia game called That's a Fact, Jack!.
-In 1995, the company rebranded as Jellyvision and developed the first edition of You Don't Know Jack; originally a PC game, its success established a franchise, and Jellyvision produced numerous installments of You Don't Know Jack from 1995 through 1998.
+In 1995, the company rebranded as Jellyvision Games and developed the first edition of You Don't Know Jack; originally a PC game, its success established a franchise, and Jellyvision produced numerous installments of You Don't Know Jack from 1995 through 1998.
+From 1999 to 2001, Jellyvision developed five games based on the American version of Who Wants to Be a Millionaire, all of them featuring Regis Philbin's likeness and voice.
+The first of these adaptations – Who Wants to Be a Millionaire – was published by Disney Interactive, while the later four were published by Buena Vista Interactive which had just been spun off from DI when it reestablished itself in attempts to diversify its portfolio.
+Of the five games, three featured general trivia questions, one was sports-themed, and another was a "Kids Edition" featuring easier questions.

 In 2001, the computer game market shifted, as players moved from personal computers to home consoles of the sixth generation, affecting the demand for CD-ROM games.
 Jellyvision attempted to enter the marketplace with console-based versions of You Don't Know Jack, but these games were unsuccessful.
 Jellyvision Games was shelved, and the following year Gottlieb launched a new company called the Jellyvision Lab.
 Pivoting away from games, the Jellyvision Lab focused on business software, developing a technology called the "interactive conversation interface" inspired by the voice-driven interface of You Don't Know Jack.
 These interactive conversation products were a success, in part because of the You Don't Know Jack series' popularity.